AGCoL

 Homo Sapiens (human)Chr 1-22, X, YChr 1-22, X, Y3,298M

-Problem during load of originals:
+Problem during Load of originals:

 Input variations: There are probably more variations then shown here, which may possibly be handled with the Ensembl Only #,X,Y,I option or NCBI/Ensembl Only prefix option.
 If not, you may want to edit the script to tailor it (see Edit).
 Alternatively, you can contact me (symap@agcol.arizona.edu) and I will make the edit for you (it allows me to add the your variation to xToSymap).